KreoPensas/NTS1-Custom-Panel/README.md

 Work in progress for a custom panel for Korg NTS-1 Programmable Synthesizer.
 Use at your own risk, no liabilities assumed.

+At this time the code is simply a stub that tests the encoders, display, and EEPROM ( 24LC512 Microchip Technologies, also can use the 24LC1025 or 24LC256)

 This code is being developed on an STMicroelectronics STM32F0308-Discovery evaluation board... which is a discontinued item.

 It has been succesfully flashed and run on a STM32F051R8T6 discobvery board which is currently available from ST Microelectronics.  https://estore.st.com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-discovery-kits/stm32f0discovery.html